-What do you give someone who doesn’t have everything and yet wants nothing?
-These gift ideas are for people who don’t want more stuff to clutter up their homes.
+What do you give someone who has everything?
+These gift ideas are creative and varied, and will help you find the perfect gift for people who don’t want more stuff to clutter up their homes.

 I love the idea of giving gifts to show love and have fun at Christmas, birthdays, anniversaries, and other holidays.
-I love ripping presents open and being surprised (sometimes shocked, like when I saw the plastic brown Buddha statue).
+I love opening presents and being surprised at what is inside!
 It reminds me of being a kid, all naïve and innocent and fresh.

 Gifts for People Who Don’t Want Stuff

-Cows, goats, llamas, ducks, chickens, honeybees, and clean water
+Cows, goats, llamas, ducks, honeybees, and clean water

 According to Heifer International, 79% of Americans polled would rather have a donation made in their name rather than a gift they know they’ll never use.